 How does it spread?

 Without knowing it, people help Japanese Knotweed spread.
 Every Japanese Knotweed plant in Ireland is female.
 The only way it spreads is through its rhizomes or fragments of its own vegetation breaking off and re-growing.
 This means that when people cut it to try and get rid of it they actually help it to form new clumps.
-Strimming it is the worst thing you can do as it creates millions of tiny pieces, each of which can sprout into a new plant.
+Strimming it is the worst thing you can do as it creates millions of tiny pieces, which can sprout into a new plant.
 Any growth cut or broken should be burnt.
 A real accelerator in recent years has been the moving of contaminated topsoil and building material around the during construction and road projects.

 Lack of knowledge about how it spreads has meant that hedgecutting contractors have been cutting and spreading it unknowingly.
 Very often when there is a roadside area of knotweed, there are several clumps further down the road where sections from the flail cutter have landed in previous years.
+Offaly County Council's hedge cutting notice asks landowners not to cut knotweed and to notify the Council of its location.

 What can you do to stop this menace?

 Do not strim, flail or chip it.
 Japanese knotweed can reproduce from tiny needle sized fragments of rhizome, twig or even leaf.
-It is extremely unlikely you can eradicate it by digging it out, because the roots stretch down so deep into the soil.

-September is the time to begin to take action - Spray and monitor identified clumps.
+September is best time to begin to take action - Spray and monitor identified clumps.
 Where you have a confirmed site, getting it treated in the second half of September means that as the plant dies back for the autumn, it will pull the herbicide down to its roots.
 This is the most effective time to spray.
 It will need continued attention and spot spraying to stop it re–emerging.
 Do NOT get it sprayed if you are near a watercourse.
 Stem injection systems are very effective but very time consuming.

 Download the Biodiversity Data Centre Japanese Knotweed Frequently Asked Question Sheet 2016